LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

       style="width: 75%; height: auto; border-radius: 8px;">
 </div>

-This looks the same as the previous plot, as our priors were uniform, meaning the overall change is a multiplicative constant, which if we normalised our values (to make them a probability density) this constant disappears.
-So we were lucky that the likelihood and posterior are the same.
+This looks the same as the previous plot, as our priors were uniform, meaning the overall change is a multiplicative constant.
+And if we normalised our values (to make them a probability density) this constant disappears.
+So, we were lucky that the likelihood and posterior are the same.

 Issues
 =====

 Woo!
 We have a probability density on our parameters.
 However, there are a few subtleties that I failed to mention.
 1. Most interesting models have more than 2 parameters.
 Let's say you have a 10 parameter model, and wish to look at just 10 values in each dimension.
-This corresponds to 10 billion evaluations of the function, which by itself is a little ridiculous, but if we were to store all those values at the same time, presuming 64bit precision, this is approximately 640GB... not great.
+This corresponds to 10 billion evaluations of the function, which by itself is a little ridiculous, but if we were to store all those values at the same time, presuming 64bit precision, this is approximately 640GB (~54 times the size of Skyrim)... not great.
 Additionally, we were lucky that the posterior wasn't much smaller than our prior, so we could zoom into the relevant region of parameter space.
 However, if we had enough data then the posterior could be small enough that the posterior values that evaluated may not see anything meaningful above 0.
 I'll get back to this one later.

 2. There's a bias in the gradient values towards positive values.
 Naturally you would presume that the gradient values are uniformly distributed between angles of -90 degrees to 90 degrees.
 With our assumption, there are a lot more large values than small values. e.g. If we look at the gradients that we implicitly presumed looking at uniformly spaced values of m between 0 and 10 it would look like the following.
-(Thanks Dr. Casey for this particular plot.)
+(Thanks Dr. Casey for inspo on this particular plot.)

 ```python
 x = np.linspace(-1, 1, 101)